Florida garden with colorful tropical plants and flowers

 Pruning & Deadheading

 Regular pruning keeps plants healthy and productive.
-Learn when and how to prune for maximum blooms and fruit.
+Learn when and how for maximum blooms.

 • Prune after flowering, not before